SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- SMU's games this season have gone over 70.5 points four of seven times.

-- Memphis has combined with its opponents to score more than 70.5 points in one game this season.
+- Memphis' games have gone over 70.5 points in just one opportunity this season.

-- Saturday's over/under is 3.8 points lower than the two team's combined 74.3 points per game average.
+- Saturday's total is 3.8 points lower than the two team's combined 74.3 points per game average.

-- This contest's over/under is 15.5 points more than the 55 these two squads combine to allow per game this season.
+- These two squads combine to surrender 55 points per game, 15.5 fewer than this contest's over/under.

-- The Mustangs and their opponents score an average of 66.1 points per game, 4.4 fewer than Saturday's total.
+- The average total in Mustangs games this season is 66.1, 4.4 points fewer than Saturday's total of 70.5 .

 - The 70.5 over/under in this game is 8.7 points higher than the 61.8 average total in Tigers games this season.